 However, shooting things, either with Gun Combat, Heavy Weapons, or Gunnery, requires DEX.
 This means that regardless of your other stats, getting a bonus in DEX increases your rolls for all the activities you probably want to do most.

-Your choice of background skills is 3 skills, modified by your EDU modifier.
+Your number of background skills starts at three (3), modified by your EDU modifier.

 The hardest skills to get through “starting skills” (from your first career) are: